noahehall/theBookOfNoah/0legacy/intellij.md

 ### best practices

 - right click everything
+- keymaps
+  - shift shift > search everywhere

 ### gotchas

 - empty package directories will be compressed
   - fkn gets me every time `poop.flush` is two directories, not one
   - click the gear icon in the top right of the project window and disable that dumb azz shiz

 - java culture
   - its all about intellij & the gui;
     - intellij comes with a bunch of interconnected workflows to keep you out of the CLI
   - try to stay within the boundaries of intellij automation, even if it makes you dumber
+    - workflows you should get use to
+      - using git from the GUI
+      - reliance on boilerplate code generation (snippets)
+        - topbar > code >
+          - generally get in a long term relationship with the code menu
+          - generate
+          - reformat code|file

 ## intellij community